 It is okay to take the time to answer the tough questions.
 If a question is out of the ordinary, take the necessary time think about the scenario and to give your best opinion.
 It is also important to explain the thought process behind the position – sometimes the why is more important than the answer.
 It is also better to say “I’m not certain” than to confidently blurt out something that is clearly incorrect.
 Many hiring managers ask difficult probing questions until the candidate is unable to answer in an attempt to find the candidates limits, so don’t worry too much if this happens.

 7. Ask Questions Throughout the Interview

-Asking questions like these throughout the interview will engage the hiring manager in a conversation and curb the tendency for the interview to turn into an interrogation.
+Asking questions throughout the interview that will engage the hiring manager in a conversation and curb the tendency for the interview to turn into an interrogation.
 Great ideas and conversations come from the art of asking questions.
 Dale Carnegie said it best “Ask questions that other persons will enjoy answering”

 8. Set The Stage